 There are some reasons that make August one of the best months to visit Singapore.
 Let's start off with the average temperature and rainfall.
 Apart from that, no major holidays this month means less tourist traffic and more affordable prices.
 The first half of August is a shopaholic's dream as the Great Singapore Sale will be going on at that time.
 It doesn't end here, as a lot of festivals and events are celebrated and organized this month, which will not only give you a glimpse of the vibrant culture of Singapore but will also provide you with a chance to experience it yourself!
 Fascinating isn't it?!

-9th August is the day when the entire country comes to life to commemorate its independence from Malaysia in the year 1965.
+9th August is the day when the entire country comes to life to commemorate its independence from Malaysia in 1965.
 Hear the glorious national narrative and witness this dazzling celebration of the country's victory, unity and much more through spectacular military parades, multicultural dance and song performances, and breathtaking fireworks.
 The spectators of the national celebration also get a fun pack - an interesting goodie bag with some useful things!

 2. Hari Raya Haji

 Lasting four days, this festival is celebrated by the Muslims of Singapore to commemorate Prophet Ibrahim's complete faith in God who commanded Ibrahim to sacrifice his son, and Ibrahim obediently followed what his God told him to do.
-This festival is also known as The Festival of Sacrifice, for its important ritual called 'korbari' - animals like lamb, sheep, etc., are sacrificed to the God.
+This festival is also known as The Festival of Sacrifice, for its important ritual called 'korbari' - animals like lamb, sheep, etc., are sacrificed to God.
 Visitors can witness the colourful festivities at Geylang Serai.
 A number of Bazaars are also set up and cultural programmes are held.

 Those who are going to Singapore in early August, rejoice!
 If you are a shopaholic or not, does not matter, because who doesn't shop their hearts out when you get such amazing discounts?!
 There is no other country in the world that offers such an event and attractive bargains.
 Orchard Road remains the favourite shopping destination throughout the period and locations like ION Orchard, Tanglin Mall and Orchard Central offer good deals!
 Little India and Chinatown are perfect options for cultural street shopping in this period.
 Be it clothes, jewellery, bags, accessories or even delicious food, Singapore is THE place, and The Great Singapore Sale is the best time.